-- \ To understand the basic concepts, principles and methods of prestressing. - \ To compute shear strength and ultimate shear resistance capacity as per IS code. - \ To determine losses in prestress and anchorage zone stresses. - \ To be acquainted with the codal provisions for the design of prestressed concrete elements, pipes and liquid retaining structures. - \ To understand the design concepts of composite constructions
+- To gain exposure about the basic concepts, principles and methods of prestressing. - To familiarize with the determination of shear strength and ultimate shear resistance capacity as per IS code. - To get knowledge about losses in prestress and anchorage zone stresses. - To be acquainted with the codal provisions for the design of prestressed concrete elements, pipes and liquid retaining structures. - To understand the design concepts of composite constructions